 The backward question mark was proposed in the late 1500s as the ending to a rhetorical question.
 So clever!
 Who knew?
-Brush up on these common punctuation mistakes that make smart people look dumb.
+Now if only people could agree these grammar debates.

 The equivalent of punctuating your prose with an emoji heart, the love point is two canoodling question marks sharing a period.
 Try it after sentences such as “Happy anniversary” and “I love my cat.”
 (Only a cynic would note the subtext of using question marks to express ardor.)

 A mom favorite, the certitude point conveys total conviction, as in, “We are not going to the zoo and that’s FINAL!”
 Think you’re a grammar expert?
-Try puzzling your way through these sentences that drive English speakers crazy.
+See if you can ace this high school English quiz.

 The opposite of the certitude point, this zigzag adds skepticism: “You think you’re going to the zoo?”

 The French author who proposed this mark in 1966 described it as “the stylized representation of the two small flags that float at the top of the bus when a head of state visits.”
 Acclamation is a “demonstration of goodwill or welcome,” so you could use it to say “I’m glad you could make it” or “God bless America.”

 The SarcMark (short for “sarcasm mark”) is actually the trademarked creation of a man named Douglas Sak, who markets it as “the official, easy-to-use punctuation mark to emphasize a sarcastic phrase, sentence, or message.”
 Yeah, the world needs more ways to be sarcastic.

 This triangular pile of asterisks has been used to divide subchapters in books and to indicate minor breaks in long text.
 Sadly, most books these days just use three stars in a row for breaks within chapters (***) or simply skip an extra line.